jackgrebenc/Instrument_Pricer/README.md

 This will start all the processes in the correct order (TickerPlant (TP) -> InstrumentPricer -> Feeds -> RealtimeCalcEngine).
 It takes ~30 seconds to start-up, since there is a 5 second pause between each process starting.

+After running the start, another local q process can be run to connect to the CalcEngine (Port info given below).
+Once a connection is established, the realtime average price can be checked by running getRealtimeAvgPrice[] over the handle.
+To see the rolling average over 5 minute intervals, getVwapPrice[] can be used to return this data.

 To Stop the processes, execute the stop shell script:

 ./process_scripts/ALL_STOP.sh

 ## Processes & Ports